tristanchambers/csv2db/README.md

 ```

 ## Limitations
 Dates aren't implemented yet.
-You can output the code to your terminal, cut and paste into a text editor, and edit as desired.
+Workaround: You can output the code to your terminal, cut and paste into a text editor, and edit the schema as needed.